Washington beats Wilson, Seahawks 17-15 for 3rd win in a row - NewsBreak

 REPORT IN SPOTLIGHT

-Two former Washington employees used the occasion of the NFL’s “Inspire Change” night to shine a spotlight on their efforts to get the league to release the findings of an investigation into the team’s workplace misconduct.
-Owner Dan Snyder was fined $10 million last summer upon the , but a written report was never produced.
+Two former Washington employees used the occasion of the NFL's “Inspire Change” night to shine a spotlight on their efforts to get the league to release the findings of an investigation into the team's workplace misconduct.
+Owner Dan Snyder was fined $10 million last summer upon the completion of the investigation, but a written report was never produced.

 “We deserve to have the findings be shown to the public so there’s actual accountability,” said Megan Imbert, who was wearing a #ReleaseTheReport sweatshirt in the team’s colors.